 Trust me when I say biscotti is easy to make.
 It also keeps really well in an airtight ziploc bag, so you can enjoy one every morning!
 You’re welcome!

-Then, slice the baked dough with a pizza cutter, lay each piece on its side and bake again.
+• After the first bake, slice the log into 1-inch slices.
+Lay each piece on its side and bake again.
 Flip the biscotti and bake one more time to make sure the sides are evenly brown.

 Crunchy Biscotti with Cranberry, Pistachio and White Chocolate.
 I love keeping some biscotti on hand during the holiday season!